 There are also standard event pieces of code that track specific actions taken on your site.
 These standard pieces of code are added to the pixel code on pages on which a visitor can take a specific action that benefits your business.
 Examples would be adding to cart, initiating checkout, making a purchase, subscribing etc. Anything that suggests a visitor has taken a step towards buying your product or service.

 When a visitor takes that action on a page e.g. hits the add to cart button or enters details to a mailing list the pixel code ‘fires’.
 This means it sends a message back to Facebook that an action has been taken.
 Facebook can associate this action with the ad that first caused the visitor to visit your page.
 The result is that you can track how many of each action resulted from each of your ads.

 Assessing Facebook advertising performance

 In Facebook Ad Manager, all the data that Facebook has gathered from the triggered pixels is tracked against each ad, adset and ad campaign.
+In other words you can look at each ad you have running and see which actions and how many have resulted from that specific ad, as well as how much it cost you.
 This provides a Cost Per Action (CPA) i.e. how much does it cost for each action that has been taken as well as calculating the Return on Ad Spend (ROAS).

-The action it bases this on is the one you’ve optimised your campaign for e.g. it could be cost per add to cart, or cost per subscription.
+CPA is based on the action you’ve optimised your campaign for e.g. it could be cost per add to cart, or cost per subscription.
 This figure can help you decide whether to invest more in an ad, turn it off due to poor performance or make amendments to improve the CPA.